Insurance and Financial Questions

 In a normal course of treatment, we do one round of injections and wait until you reach a plateau in your improvement (normally about four months post-treatment).
 At that point, we determine together if you’ve reached your recovery goal.
 If there is still room for improvement, we may recommend another round of injections.

 Our treatments are done in our clinic on the same day.
-We harvest, prepare and re-inject stem cells and PRP during your visit.
+We harvest, prepare, and re-inject regenerative cells and PRP during your visit.
 You’ll be in the office from one hour to several hours, depending on your treatment.

-This answer has two parts: during the procedure and post procedure.
-Our goal is make you as comfortable as possible during and after your procedure.
+This answer has two parts: during the procedure and post-procedure.
+Our goal is to make you as comfortable as possible during and after your procedure.

 During the procedure: